Fishing in the Cook Islands: The Types of Fish in Rarotonga & the Cook Islands© CookIslandsPocketGuide.com

 Looking for a tough fight?
 Then head out for giant trevally (GT), known for being some of the toughest fighting fish.

-GT fishing on Rarotonga mostly comes in the form of night fishing to increase your chances of reeling in your targetted catch.
-You’re also likely to catch some flying fish (maroro) on one of the trips too, which are fish used for live bait for catching the Cook Islands’ pelagic species.
 On Aitutaki, however, there are fishing charters who can take you by boat to the reef’s edges where you can catch GT all day long – find out more in Fishing Aitutaki: 5 Best Fishing Charters on Aitutaki.
-Note that GTs are catch and release only.
+Note that GTs are catch-and-release only.

 The best time to catch giant trevally is between October and April when the flying fish are more abundant, but GTs can be caught all year round.
-GTs in Rarotonga and the Cook Islands range in size from 5kgs/11lbs to 50kgs/110lbs!
+GTs in Rarotonga and the Cook Islands range in size from 5 kgs (11 lbs) to 50 kgs (110 lbs)!

 Fishing in the Cook Islands: The Types of Fish in Rarotonga & the Cook Islands© Nils Rinaldi - Flickr